 - Threat analysis.

-- Alert-driven threat hunting across the Client’s telemetry data which has been ingested into Samurai XDR.
+- Threat hunting across the Client’s telemetry data which has been ingested into the Samurai platform.

 - Assessment of the malicious nature of a threat and its potential impact.

 - Contextualisation of validated threats based on factors such as industry vertical and geopolitical context.

 - Categorisation according to industry best practice frameworks including MITRE ATT&CK.

 - Forensic analysis of telemetry data stored in the Samurai platform.